 Copeland used his keen sense of green design when creating the Lake View Hideaway (completed in 2018), choosing exterior materials that not only harmonize with the surroundings, but have minimal impact on the environment.
 More than half of the home’s exterior walls are glass, which is recyclable.
 “There’s glass, there’s species of wood in the teak family that do particularly well in this environment,” says Copeland.
 “Bugs don’t like to eat them and they are pretty dense.
 Those were used for the outdoors, so, we could lower the amount of maintenance for the house.”

 Lustrous teak boards line the underside of the roof’s extensions, which shade both the home’s front entry and rear deck, as well as lining the ceilings in several interior rooms.
 Finished aluminum panels provide the brilliant summer-sky blue seen on the side of the house, a low maintenance color-fast solution that precludes having to frequently paint.
 Such panels have the 40-to-70-year life expectancy of a metal roof.
+Hire the services from garage door repair rockdale to fix any kind of repairs immediately.

 While glass walls help make the house seem as ephemeral as an aerie, glass can lose heat, so the architect compensated by adding extra insulation.

 “We used a SIPS (structural insulated panel) roofing system that is a particularly efficient use of foam insulation.
 The roof profile is almost entirely rigid foam,” says Copeland.
+People can also check out this link for the best roofing services.

 He also mitigated the cold by installing radiant heat, doubling up coils around the perimeter, which allows for the perception of warmth even when standing by vast windows.
 “Radiant heat floors are really the best, as opposed to something like forced air that comes on and goes off.
 This gives you a much more regulated, more natural feeling.”